StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_WITH_OSDI_SYSTEMS.md

 Currently, Spoke supports one OSDI integration: the `record_canvass_helper`, which allows questions and responses in a Spoke campaign script to be "mapped" to OSDI Answer and Canvass resources.
 In practice, this means that you can "import" questions from an OSDI-compliant system, and when your volunteers record contacts' responses to them, those responses will be "synced" back into the originating system.

-This integration has been tested with VAN, but still needs testing with Action Network and other OSDI-compliant systems.
+This integration has been tested with VAN, but still needs testing with other OSDI-compliant systems.
 If you can help with this, [please let us know](/CONTRIBUTING.md).

 ## Planned integrations